 “This is cool,” I thought, and then tried to find something that it was useful for.
 After exhausting the obvious ‘Ooh I can have Word open on this screen and the Internet on the other!’, I thought, “Wouldn’t it be nice if I could run a slideshow with a different picture on each monitor?”

 I searched around on the Internet for a while but couldn’t find anything that would do it.
 So I started writing my own.
 Here it is.
 To my knowledge, this is still the only free slideshow program that allows for multiple monitors.

 These days, multiple-monitor support is becoming quite commonplace, even if only in the form of TV-out on your graphics card.
 Many recent nVidia and ATI cards now come with it built in.

 So far I’ve only had the chance to thoroughly test this program on systems with two monitors installed.
-My thanks to Douglas Cohn of Photogra.com, who has recently tested the program with a 5 monitor system, and provided me with a picture of the setup (below).
+My thanks to Douglas Cohn of Photogra.com, who tested the program with a 5 monitor system, and provided me with a picture of the setup (below).
 If you’ve got it working with something similar, I’d be interested to hear how you got on, so please leave a comment at the bottom of the page with your experiences.

 Slideshow is designed to run with the minimum of footprint on your computer.
 The only file required for the program to run is the .exe file itself.
 Of course, some pictures would be useful.

 Place the Slideshow program anywhere and run it to begin.

 The simplest way to start the program is to just double-click it in Explorer.
 This will start a slideshow using whatever files it can find (see below) and using all the available monitors on the system.

 When the program is first run, it will check to see if it has been passed a pathname (see above) and check that directory for JPEG files.
 If it find none, it will then check the directory in which the program resides.
 If it still finds nothing, it will present a dialogue box asking the user to select a directory.